-For the best aim assist type, we strongly recommend using either default or legacy.
-While some players may want to be experiment and try different aim assist types, these two settings definitely feel the most natural.
+For the best aim assist type, we strongly recommend using either Default or Legacy.
+While some players may want to be experimental and try different aim assist types, these two settings definitely feel the most natural.

-Now that you have the best Vanguard controller settings, it’s time to get the practice in – especially with the Warzone integration arriving on December 2.
+Now that you have the best Vanguard controller settings, it’s time to enforce them!

 Looking for more Call of Duty: Vanguard updates and information?
 Check our list of guides below: